meliksahozceyhan/cra/README.md

 # cra

-It is a Sample Project For the recuriement process of Ayvos Bilişim.
+It is a Sample Project For the recruitment process of Ayvos Bilişim.